wix/cli-app-templates/stock-countdown/README.md

 1. Find your plugin in the plugin explorer and add it to the slot.

-The development environment is set up to automatically reflect your code changes in the browser.
+The development environment is set up for hot reloading, so any changes you make to your code will be reflected in the browser.

 > **Note**: Your plugin will not appear on your site in the local development environment until your publish your site in the editor.